stonne-simulator/stonne/README.md

 cd stonne
 make all
 ```
-These commands will generate a binary file 'stonne/stonne'.
+These commands will generate a binary file `stonne/stonne`.
 This binary file can be executed to run layers and gemms with any dimensions and any hardware configuration.
 All the tensors are filled using random numbers.

 ### How to run STONNE

-Currently, STONNE runs 4 types of operations: Convolution Layers, FC Layers, Dense GEMMs and Sparse GEMMs.
+Currently, STONNE runs 5 types of operations: Convolution Layers, FC Layers, Dense GEMMs, Sparse GEMMs and SparseDense GEMMs.
 Please, note that almost any kernel can be, in the end, mapped using these operations.
 Others operations such as pooling layers will be supported in the future.
 However, these are the operations that usually dominate the execution time in machine learning applications.
 Therefore, we believe that they are enough to perform a comprehensive and realistic exploration.
 Besides, note that a sparse convolution might be also supported as all the convolution layers can be converted into a GEMM operation using the im2col algorithm.

 The sintax of a STONNE user interface command to run any of the available operations is as follows:
 ```powershell